bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+Document Object Model-an interface that allows you to manipulate the page with your code

 2. What is an event?
+when the user or broswer manipulates a page such as clicking, moving hte ose over an element, or scrolling

 3. What is an event listener?
+a function in the code that waits for an even to happen and then executes, 'click', 'mouseover', 'mouseenter', etc.

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? to be able to access and manipulate list items with array methods

 5. What is a component?
+HTML,CSS and JS brough together to reuse in a webside

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.